Are you in a situation where you find yourself asking, “why do people ignore me?“

 Psychotherapist | Owner & Clinical Director, Affective Counseling

-Internalized thought patterns can be the reason you are being ignored.
+Internalized thought patterns can be the reason why people ignore you

 Feeling like you are being ignored can lead to an internalized belief that you are less valuable than others or that you have some social deficit that makes you invisible.
 This experience can lead to feelings of insecurity, self-doubt, frustration and low self-esteem.

-It is these types of internalized thought patterns (low self-esteem, self-doubt) that can be the reason you are being ignored.
+It is these types of internalized thought patterns (low self-esteem, self-doubt) that can be the reason why people ignore you.

 Don’t stand outside of the group and try to talk into the group.
 Make sure you are physically part of the group.
 Start on topic with whatever the group is already talking about and once you have their attention you can subtly change the topic if needed.
 Knowing your audience means that you are aware of the topic that will hold other’s interests.